Carbon Glacier

 Carbon Glacier is located on the north slope of Mount Rainier in the U.S. state of Washington and is the source of the Carbon River.
 The snout at the glacier terminal moraine is at about 3500 ft above sea level, making it the lowest-elevation glacier in the contiguous United States.
 The glacier also has the greatest length (5.7 mi), thickness (700 ft) and volume (0.2 cumi) of any U.S. glacier outside of Alaska.

 At over a mile wide, the Carbon Glacier cirque is the largest in the Cascade Mountains.
 The headwall of the cirque is the prominent Willis Wall landform.

-Carbon Glacier is accessible from the northwest Carbon River entrance of Mount Rainier National Park, just outside the town of Carbonado, Washington.
-The glacier is accessible on foot via an 8 mi hike from the Carbon River entrance of Mt.
-Rainier National Park.
-The road and trail is currently washed out in several areas due to flooding of the Carbon River in 2006.
+Carbon Glacier is currently only accessible by hiking the Wonderland Trail from Nisqually, Longmire, or Paradise, as the Mowich Lake entrance to the northwest is closed due to the Carbon-Fairfax bridge closure.
+There is currently no estimated date of replacement for the bridge.